 You are here

 For all students wishing to study abroad—schedule an appointment with your academic advisor to determine how to best apply your coursework abroad towards graduation requirements and post-graduation goals.
-We also recommend you discuss questions or concerns about being a multicultural student with someone on campus with whom you are comfortable, such as your academic advisor or a staff member on campus (i.e. UMD Study Abroad office or Office of Cultural Diversity staff).
+We also recommend you discuss questions or concerns about being a multicultural student with someone on campus with whom you are comfortable, such as your academic advisor or a staff member on campus (i.e. UMD Study Abroad office or Office of Diversity & Inclusion staff).
 It is imperative that you address any concerns before embarking on an experience as major as studying abroad.

 Prefer to discuss your concerns about studying abroad with someone else?

 The Multicultural Study Abroad Group (MSAG) can help you locate advisors who frequently work with multicultural students.
 These advisors know how to help you start planning to fit study abroad into your degree.
 They also have experience working with the students who face similar challenges that you are facing when you consider study abroad.